Angelica137/MITx600ProblemSet4/README.md

 Problem 4: Implement the function calcualteHandlen that returns the number of letters in the current hand.

 Problem 5: Implement the playHand function to allow the user to play out a single hand.

+Problem 6: Implement the playGame function.
+Remove the code that is currently uncommented in the playGame body.
+Read through the specification and make sure you understand what this function accomplishes.
+For the game, you should use the HAND_SIZE constant to determine the number of cards in a hand.